 South Carolina’s legislature had been torn over this issue for several years.
-In my mind, we were long overdue for a statewide ban on texting and driving, as the number of casualties caused by distracted drivers grew each day.
+In my mind, we were long overdue for a statewide ban on texting and driving, as the number of auto accidents and casualties caused by distracted drivers grew each day.

 Texting and Driving Violates People's Right to Safety

 Some argued against this regulation, claiming it infringes on people’s rights.
 They argued further that it is too intrusive.
 However, these arguments run contrary to the safety of our families.
 Studies show that the average driver is distracted by a text message long enough to drive more than 100 yards without looking up.